DaveTrussel/robo/README.md

 - Add path planing
 - Add friction torques to joints and dynamics
 - Add rotor inertia to joints and dynamics
+- Avoid self-collision in IK (introduce sphere around each joint? cylinder around each link? do research on this)

 ## Authors